Engineering of Anyons on M5-Probes via Flux Quantization: The topological Quantum Gates

 Concretely, observe that the homotopy type of the one-point compactification of a punctured closed surface is the wedge sum of the original surface with $n-1$ circles (cf. \cite[p 11]{Hatcher02}, whose graphics we are adapting):

-This means that the punctures are effectively topology changing defects, as such similar to the {\it genon}-ic anyon defects considered in \cite{BarkeshliJianQi13}, and it implies that their bare quantum observables are (the group algebra) of:
+This means that the punctures are effectively topology changing defects (as such reminiscent of the {\it genon}-ic anyon defects considered in \cite{BarkeshliJianQi13}) and it implies that their bare quantum observables are (the group algebra) of:

 where on the right we recognize that associated with each of the $n$ punctures is one copy of the braid phase observable algebra \eqref{BasicBraidObservables} for the nearby solitonic anyons.
 This observable algebra of defects gets further enhanced by the corresponding mapping class group: